 How to choose Gardening Shoes

 Different types of garden shoes suit different people and their needs.
-Feet are a funny thing and we need to care for them and make sure they work well for our whole lives so choosing footwear that is comfortable, fits well, and is fit for the purpose is really important.
+Feet are a funny thing and we need to care for them and make sure they work well for our whole lives so choosing footwear that is comfortable, fits well, and is fit for the purpose is really important....not least when it comes to choosing gardening shoes.

-Comfort is often the first goal for the gardener and we need to remember it’s a blend of fit and choice of materials.
+Comfort is often the first goal for the gardener and in our search for the best gardening shoes we need to remember it’s a blend of fit and choice of materials.
 If the shoe doesn’t fit then even the softest comfiest materials wont be comfortable.
 And if the shoe fits well but uses inappropriate materials ( I’m thinking of Cinders and the glass slipper here) then that will fail the test too!
 So be prepared to consider BOTH of these important aspects.

 Make sure your garden shoes fit properly

 Its easy to make the mistake of thinking that if you buy gardening shoes that are a bit too big for you then they will be easier to slip on and off and will accommodate your thick woolly socks.
-The problem with this approach is two fold – they will flop about on your feet and calves and might rub your skin and the other reason is less commonly understood; shoes that are too big for you across the front of your foot will crease and fold when you bend your toes in a deep flex , for example when you are kneeling to get at the ground and do the weeding etc. That big crease of material ( whether its leather or rubber or canvas) will potentially hurt your foot and over time will strain and eventually split the material….So a shoe that fits well is a much better bet for gardening.
+The problem with this approach is two fold – they will flop about on your feet and calves and might rub your skin.
+And the other reason is less commonly understood; shoes that are too big for you across the front of your foot will crease and fold when you bend your toes in a deep flex , for example when you are kneeling to get at the ground and do the weeding etc. That big crease of material ( whether its leather or rubber or canvas) will potentially hurt your foot and over time will strain and eventually split the material….So a shoe that fits well is a much better bet when choosing a pair of gardening shoes.

 On the other hand avoid going for a pair that it is too tight over the toes and arch of your foot.
 When your foot sits inside the shoe you should be able to gently move your toes a little bit but still be aware of the top and sides of the shoe.
 Look at the UK Society of Shoe Fitters for some great general advice about finding the right shoe for the job.
 If you suffer with bunions or tricky feet then this subject can be very challenging.
-Try brands where the front of the shoe is a little generous and the material is soft enough to avoid that tight painful feeling of your feet being constrained, this is a good example; Poddy and Black .
+Try brands where the front of the shoe is a little generous and the material is soft enough to avoid that tight painful feeling of your feet being constrained, this is a good example; Poddy and Black where you can also find some fitting notes about their styles in this blog.

 Another piece of advice is to consider the sole and heel.
 You don’t want a totally flat, smooth bottom like a flip flop.
 In the garden you need be able to get a good grip on grass and soil and the use of tools, like a spade, is made much easier if there is an obvious sole arch at the centre of your foot, that way your foot won’t slip off the top of the spade as you dig.
 A fairly thick sole that is cleated is another bonus, keeping you a bit elevated out of mud and helping to prevent too much slipping in wet conditions.
-Farmers have had the right idea about this issue for generations and so styles that emulate that somewhat farmyard look aren’t a bad idea!
+Farmers have had the right idea about this issue for generations and so styles that emulate that somewhat farmyard look (in other words a pair of sturdy garden shoes ) aren’t a bad idea!

 And finally the subject of easy foot access.
-In my experience I find I am forever running inside and out when I have a day of gardening to attend to.
-And so the idea of having to mess about with laces and other fastenings just doesn’t cut it.
+In my experience I find it depends on the kindof day I am planning in the garden.
+If I am forever running inside and out , such as when seeds are being sown or there is greenhouse work to attend to, then I would choose garden shoes without laces and other fastenings.
 So find a style that you can easily slip in and out of , a bit like a back door shoe but with more foot cover and ideally with a back part to the shoe to hold your foot in place…..not many styles meet all these criteria, but we think this one is just about perfect!

 What is the best material for garden shoes?